tymyrddin/purple/source/docs/foundations/montessori/defensive-skills.md

 # Defensive skills for attackers

-Red team members who understand defence operate more realistically and provide more useful feedback.
-Learning detection, response, and monitoring reveals where attacks are visible and how to test meaningfully.
+A red team member who understands defence operates more realistically and gives more useful feedback.
+Learning how detection, response, and monitoring actually work reveals where attacks are visible and how to test in a way that tells the defender something.

-## Attackers need defensive skills

-Realistic operations: Understand what monitoring exists to test it properly.
-Avoid techniques defenders can't possibly detect.

-Better feedback: Provide actionable findings.
-"We got domain admin" is less useful than "Lateral movement via WMI wasn't detected because X."

-Improved collaboration: Speak blue team's language.
-Understand their constraints, tools, and priorities.

-Career versatility: Red teamers who understand defence make better security leaders and architects.
+## Defensive skill as an offensive asset

+Knowing what monitoring exists is what makes an operation realistic; it is the difference between testing the gaps that count and burning effort on techniques no defender could ever catch.
+It also sharpens feedback.
+"We got domain admin" is a good deal less useful than "lateral movement over WMI went undetected, because X." Speaking the blue team's language, and understanding their constraints, tools, and priorities, turns an engagement into a collaboration rather than a scorecard.
+And over a career, red teamers who understand defence often make better leaders and architects, having seen both halves of the board.

 ## Core defensive concepts

-Detection layers: Network (IDS/IPS, NDR), Endpoint (EDR, AV), Application (logs, APM), Identity (authentication monitoring), Cloud (CSIEM tools).

-Response procedures: Triage, containment, eradication, recovery.
-Understand why defenders can't just "delete the malware."

-Operational constraints: 24/7 monitoring limitations, alert fatigue, false positives, competing priorities, limited resources.

-Logging and visibility: What gets logged, what doesn't, log retention, SIEM query capabilities, blind spots.
+The ground to cover is roughly four-layered.
+Detection spans the network (IDS/IPS, NDR), the endpoint (EDR, AV), the application (logs, APM), identity (authentication monitoring), and cloud (cloud-native SIEM).
+Response runs through triage, containment, eradication, and recovery, and carries its own logic, which is why defenders cannot simply "delete the malware" and move on.
+Operational constraints are the texture of the work: round-the-clock monitoring limits, alert fatigue, false positives, competing priorities, thin resources.
+And visibility has edges worth knowing: what gets logged and what does not, how long it is kept, what a SIEM query can and cannot reach, and where the blind spots lie.

 ## Hands-on exercises

-### Exercise 1: SOC analyst for a day (8 hours)

-Red team member shadows SOC analyst through full shift.
-Observes alert triage, investigation, escalation, response.

-Activities: Review alerts, investigate suspicious events, use SIEM and EDR tools, participate in incident response, understand workload.

-Learning: What detections actually work, how long investigation takes, what information helps vs. hinders, operational pressures SOC faces.

-### Exercise 2: Build detection rules (4 hours)

-Red team creates detection rules for techniques they use.

-Activities: Map red team TTPs to MITRE ATT&CK, identify detection opportunities, write SIEM correlation rules, test rules against benign activity.

-Learning: Difficulty of detection engineering, false positive challenges, data requirements, how to test realistically without triggering production alerts.

-### Exercise 3: Incident response drill (3 hours)

-Red team plays blue team role in tabletop exercise or simulation.

-Activities: Respond to simulated attack, follow incident response playbook, coordinate with other teams, make containment decisions.

-Learning: Response complexity, decision-making under pressure, communication requirements, recovery challenges.

-### Exercise 4: Threat hunting (4 hours)

-Red team conducts proactive threat hunt using blue team tools and methods.

-Activities: Form hypothesis, search logs and telemetry, analyse findings, document hunt, create detection rules.

-Learning: Hypothesis-driven investigation, data mining skills, what makes effective IOCs, hunt documentation requirements.
+A day in the SOC, around eight hours, puts a red team member alongside an analyst through a full shift: reviewing alerts, investigating suspicious events, working the SIEM and EDR tooling, sitting in on incident response, and feeling the actual workload.
+What it teaches is which detections genuinely work, how long an investigation really takes, what information helps and what merely adds noise, and the operational pressure the SOC lives under.

+Building detection rules, perhaps four hours, turns the offensive knowledge around.
+Mapping red team techniques to MITRE ATT&CK, finding the detection opportunities, writing correlation rules, and testing them against benign activity surfaces how hard detection engineering is, how stubborn the false-positive problem can be, what data the rules depend on, and how to test without setting off production alerts.

+An incident response drill, around three hours, casts the red team member in the blue role for a tabletop or simulation: responding to a simulated attack, following the playbook, coordinating across teams, and making containment calls.
+The lesson is in the complexity of response, the weight of decisions made under pressure, and how much of it is communication and recovery rather than technical cleverness.

+A threat hunt, another four hours or so, runs a proactive search with blue team tools: forming a hypothesis, working through logs and telemetry, analysing what turns up, documenting the hunt, and writing detection rules from it.
+It builds hypothesis-driven investigation, data-mining instincts, a sense of what makes an indicator useful, and the habit of documenting a hunt so others can follow it.

-## Tools worth learning
+## Tools worth knowing

-SIEM platforms: Splunk, Elastic, Sentinel - Query languages, correlation rules, dashboard creation.

-EDR tools: CrowdStrike, Defender, SentinelOne - Investigation interfaces, query capabilities, response actions.

-Log analysis: Understanding Windows Event Logs, Sysmon, Linux logs, cloud provider logs.

-Forensics: Basic disk forensics, memory forensics, timeline analysis, evidence preservation.

-Threat intelligence: TIP platforms, IOC formats, STIX/TAXII, threat actor profiling.
+The toolkit overlaps heavily with the blue team's.
+SIEM platforms such as Splunk, Elastic, and Sentinel, with their query languages and correlation and dashboarding.
+EDR tools such as CrowdStrike, Defender, and SentinelOne, with their investigation interfaces and response actions.
+Log analysis across Windows Event Logs, Sysmon, Linux, and cloud provider logs.
+The basics of forensics: disk, memory, timeline, evidence preservation.
+And threat intelligence: the platforms, the IOC formats, STIX/TAXII, and actor profiling.

-## Integration with offensive work
+## Carrying it into offensive work

-Before engagements: Review defensive capabilities.
-Know what monitoring exists.
-Plan operations that test realistic gaps.

-During engagements: Consider detection opportunities.
-Note what was not detected.
-Document blue team visibility.

-After engagements: Provide detection-focused feedback.
-Explain exactly where blue team could have detected activity.
-Help write detection rules.
+The payoff lands at each stage of an engagement.
+Beforehand, reviewing the defensive capabilities and the monitoring on the ground lets operations be planned around realistic gaps.
+During, detection opportunities are worth noting as they pass, along with whatever goes unseen.
+Afterwards, the most valuable feedback is detection-focused: where exactly the blue team could have caught the activity, and help writing the rules that would let them.

 ## Related